adrien-berchet/continuous_rd/README.md

-**This code was made for aa application challenge (7 days but not full-time) and was not completed after the deadline.
+**This code was made for an application challenge (7 days but not full-time) and was not completed after the deadline.
 Thus there are still some missing features and bugs.**

 # Continuous Reaction-Diffusion